 Regarding the available content, there is already quite a bit to choose from, especially in the movie and video area.
 However, Apple Music is also supported here, so there is also a lot to discover in the musical field.
 However, it remains to be seen whether Apple Music support offers real added value since you are more or less tied to the couch when listening to music.
 Well, the feature does not hurt in any case.

 Apple’s smart speaker flagship is the Homepod.
 Equipped with 7 directional speakers and a woofer, the speaker can create a 360° sound experience via beamforming.
 Sounds like a very exciting technology.
 If you want to learn more about 3D sound in soundbars and smart speakers, here can find the magic.

 Since the latest Apple Music update, namely the aforementioned Dolby Atmos support, spatial audio playback is also possible via the in-house music streaming platform.
 However, in order to play audio via the smart speaker, it has to be connected to an iPhone, iPad, or an Apple TV STB.

-The fact that the Homepod does not support the latest Apple Music update, namely Apple Lossless Audio (ALAC).
-Is not surprising, because unfortunately this will not be continued in the future.
+The fact that Homepod does not support the latest Apple Music update, namely Apple Lossless Audio (ALAC).
+This is not surprising, because unfortunately this will not be continued in the future.
 Instead, they want to focus more on the more popular Homepod mini in the future.